Disclaimer: The images in this article were taken pre-COVID-19.

-Better education and work opportunities are great reasons to volunteer abroad, as volunteering could give you the upper hand in college or job applications.
+Better education and work opportunities are great reasons to volunteer or intern abroad, as this could give you the upper hand in college or job applications.
 But, how do you make sure potential colleges or employers know about your experiences?

-So, how do you make sure you’re communicating your experiences best to potential employers or colleges?
+So, how do you make sure you’re communicating your experiences in the best way possible to potential employers or colleagues?

 How to add your volunteering experience to your CV

-Demonstrating the value of volunteering experience is particularly important for recent graduates with limited experience in the workplace, and for volunteers who may have taken several months off from work.
+Demonstrating the value of volunteer or intern experience is particularly important for recent graduates with limited experience in the workplace, and for participants who may have taken several months off from work.

-Adding a description of your volunteer experience to your resume will help complete the timeline of your education and work.
+Adding a description of your intern or volunteer experience to your resume will help complete the timeline of your education and employment.
 It also shows that you have real-world experience, and that your time off wasn’t just for fun.

-If your volunteer work is closely related to the job you’re applying for or was a longer internship where you gained specific skills, you can list it the same as you would a job – just make it clear that you held a voluntary role.
+If your intern or volunteer work is closely related to the job you’re applying for, or was a longer internship where you gained specific skills, you can list it the same as you would a job – just make it clear that you held a voluntary role.

 Ideally, you should tailor each job application to the role you are applying for.
-So, put some thought into how your volunteer experience relates to the specific role.
-If you have space, then list the relevant skills used or developed while volunteering.
+So, put some thought into how your intern or volunteer experience relates to the specific role.
+If you have space, then list the relevant skills used or developed while participating.

-For example, will cross-cultural communication skills be necessary?
-Then make sure you describe how you volunteered as part of an international team.
+For example, will cross-cultural communication skills be important?
+Then make sure you describe how you interned or volunteered as part of an international team.

-Here is an example of volunteer experience listed on a resume:
+Here is an example of intern or volunteer experience listed on a resume:

 Volunteer teacher | GVI | Luang Prabang, Laos | March 2018

-Worked to enhance the education of novice Buddhist monks in Laos.
+Worked to add to the education of novice Buddhist monks in Laos.
 Used strong organisational and cross-cultural communication skills to lead practical and conversational English lessons.

-If your volunteer experience wasn’t strictly related to your professional field, you can list it below the previous employment section under a separate subheading.
-This section could be titled “community work” or “volunteer experience” and should always appear before your education experience.
+If your intern or volunteer experience wasn’t strictly related to your professional field, you can list it below the previous employment section under a separate subheading.
+This section could be titled “community work” or “volunteer experience” and should always appear before your educational achievements.

-Under this heading, add a brief description of your volunteer work, incorporating as many of the soft skills you picked up as possible.
+Under this heading, add a brief description of your intern or volunteer work, incorporating as many of the soft skills you picked up as possible.

 Previous employment experience